ludyna/lu_brain/README.md

 Ludyna Brain (Lu_Brain) is a human-like memory database and a black box AI.

-Ludyna is a very, very ambitious project to upgrade AI as we know it starting from foundational algorithms.
-Due to computational limitations, I believe AI went into a side road many decades ago.
-For example, do you think our brain uses gradient descent for pattern matching and recognition?
-Of course, not.
-While still helpful, gradient descent algorithms put humanity at a dead end.
-As a result, current AI reached a plateau.
-We need to move back and change turns for us to move forward.

 ⚠ ___More info soon.
 This project is a work in progress at this moment.___ ⚠

 ## Why Lu_Brain?